-China's New Import Regulations
+China'S Import Regulations

 For example, the following items increased from a 10 percent to 15 percent tax rate: